fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ### Create a new context for your standard user (optional)

 If you would like to use your API user by default for automated workflows and still use `fleetctl` with your standard user account, you can create an additional context.
-In the example below, a new `admin` context will be created.
+In the example below, a new `admin` context will be created:

 ```
 fleetctl config set --address https://fleet.corp.example.com --context admin